Guseyn/ehtmlpage/md/documentation-elements.md

 Attribute `data-src` specifies a path where base static template is served.
 By attribute `data-where-to-place` you specify which element from the template you want to wrap or replace with the content inside of `e-wrapper` template.

 You can aso specify the way how it can be wrapped via `data-how-to-place` attribute with one of the possible values: 'instead', 'before' and 'after'.
 If you use option 'instead', element by selector in attribute `data-where-to-place` will be just replaced with content in your template `e-wrapper`.
 By using 'before' option, content in `e-wrapper` will be placed before the first element with selector in the attribute `data-where-to-place`.
 By using 'after' option, the content will be placed after the element.
-And by using 'inside' option, the content will be placed inside the element.
+And by using `inside` option, the content will be placed inside the element.

 So, your page with `e-wrapper` in this case will be rendered like